 This seminar is designed to provide interns with an opportunity to enhance multicultural awareness, knowledge, and skills.
 This framework is built through (1) learning exercises and cultural sharing to enhance self-awareness and explore one's values, attitudes, biases, and worldviews ;(2) discussing cases conceptualizations and clinical work to promote clinical competency within a diverse population;(3) reviewing and discussing best practices in current literature and readings to enhance multicultural knowledge and operationalize skills for working with issues of diversity.

-This seminar is designed to introduce interns to the framework and skills needed for evidence-based practice of psychological interventions in healthcare settings.
-Interns will have an opportunity to utilize these skills during an external rotation in the summer semester.
+This seminar is designed to introduce interns to the framework and skills needed for group therapy.

 All Staff Meeting